jonels-msft/mcp-review/README.md

 ### Step 1: Critique Code
 ```
-"Use critique_design to review this React component"
+"Use review-design to analyze this React component"
-"Apply critique_c-memory to analyze this malloc usage"
+"Apply review-c-memory to check this malloc usage"
-"Run critique_sql-security on this database query"
+"Run review-sql-security on this database query"
 ```

 ### Step 2: Apply Fixes
 ```
-"Use fix_conservative to address the issues found"
+"Use fix-conservative to address the issues found"
-"Apply fix_comment to mark the problems for later"
+"Apply fix-comment to mark the problems for later"
-"Use fix_zealot to completely fix the memory management issue"
+"Use fix-zealot to completely fix the memory management issue"
 ```

 ## Usage